axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip2-parser/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The {{% productparam "abbrev" %}} application can lookup IP addresses from an offline GeoIP2 database, and make the retrieved data available in name-value pairs.
+The {{% param "product.abbrev" %}} application can lookup IP addresses from an offline GeoIP2 database, and make the retrieved data available in name-value pairs.
 Depending on the database used, you can access country code, longitude, and latitude information and so on.

-The {{% productparam "abbrev" %}} application works with the Country and the City version of the GeoIP2 database, both free and the commercial editions.
-The {{% productparam "abbrev" %}} application works with the `mmdb` (GeoIP2) format of these databases.
+The {{% param "product.abbrev" %}} application works with the Country and the City version of the GeoIP2 database, both free and the commercial editions.
+The {{% param "product.abbrev" %}} application works with the `mmdb` (GeoIP2) format of these databases.
 Other formats, like `csv` are not supported.

 {{% alert title="Note" color="info" %}}